 iOS 13 was undoubtedly a buggy experience for every Apple user out there.
 This resulted in Apple pushing several updates in a short internal interval of time to keep it bug-free.
-However, there are still bugs reports unattended by Apple.
-In midst of all this, how will iOS 14 make its way into the market?
+However, there are still bug reports unattended by Apple.
+Amidst all this, how will iOS 14 (iPhoneOS 14) enter the market?

 iOS 14: Apple’s Operating System

-iOS 14 is the upcoming fourteenth iOS mobile operating system developed by Apple Inc for its iPhone, iPod Touch, and HomePod lines.
-Recent reports have come in about the iOS 14, and if they are true then we can expect better with this new OS update.
-This time around Apple will not wait for the bugs to show up, rather it will just push out a polished version of iOS.
+iOS 14 is the upcoming fourteenth iOS mobile operating system developed by Apple Inc for its iPhone lineup.
+Recent reports have come in about the iOS 14, and if they are true, then we can expect better with this new OS update.
+This time, Apple will not wait for the bugs to show up; rather, it will just push out a polished version of iOS.
 But what does it result in terms of release date?
 Will we see a late OS update from Apple this time around?
 Will we see a worthy amount of upgrades over the older OS?
 Will it just be a performance boost on the iOS 13?
-Yes, iOS 13 came with dark and photos app enhancements, which were two of the welcome iOS changes.
-So will there be something similar this year around too?
+Yes, iOS 13 came with dark and photos app enhancements, two welcome iOS changes.
+So, will there be something similar this year around, too?
 Let’s take a detailed look at the upcoming iOS version to get answers to these persisting questions lying around.

 When will iOS 14 be released?

-Once all these bugs are cleared out, the iOS official update version is pushed out the Q3 or Q4 of the year.
+Once all these bugs are cleared out, the iOS official update version is pushed out in Q3 or Q4 of the year.
 This time of the year is the time when Apple also removes the curtains from their next iPhone.
-With the launch of the new iPhone series, Apple also launches the official new iOS, macOS and iPadOS to its users.
-This is not the version, but the actual official version pushed out to every Apple user around the globe given that their device supports the new update.
+With the launch of the new iPhone series, Apple also launched the official new iOS, macOS, and iPadOS to its users.
+This is not the version, but the actual official version pushed out to every Apple user around the globe, given that their device supports the new update.

-Apple follows a tradition of providing updates until 5 years for their iPhones.
-We have already seen iPhone 6 lose out on the iOS 14 update.
+Apple follows a tradition of providing updates for five years for their iPhones.
+We have already seen iPhone 6 lose out on the iOS 14 updates.
 If this holds, then this is the end of the line iPhone 6s devices.
-The iPhone 6s models came out back in 2015, and by the time iOS 14 officially launches in the Q3 of 2020, it will be five years old.
-Meaning the iOS 14 will only roll out to devices launching later than 2015, that is models launching in the following years.
+The iPhone 6s model came out back in 2015, and by the time the iOS 14 stable version officially launches in Q3 of 2020, it will be five years old, which means that iOS 14 will only roll out to devices launching later than 2015 that is, models launching in the following years.

-So the probable list of iPhones that will be receiving the iOS 14 update are:
+So, the probable list of iPhones that will be receiving the iOS 14 updates are: